dpgraham4401/just_use_postgres/ch2/README.md

 ## Creating the DB structure

-A schema is a named collection of database objects, schemas are really just similar to namespaces.
-We don't really gain anything from using schemas except increased organization.

 A DB is the topmost collection of objects, which includes tables, schemas, and other objects.

 It's not possible to run queries across databases without a third-party solution.